 Some AMS member schools have earned AMS accreditation, a designation that a program meets a well-defined standard of excellence.
 AMS-accredited schools must meet AMS School Accreditation Standards and Criteria.

-Only schools that have been AMS full members for a year or more are eligible to become accredited.
+Only AMS full member schools are eligible to become accredited.
 Applicants undergo a rigorous process that includes:

 - an intensive 12- to 18-month self-evaluation involving administration, staff, teachers, and parents;